Tanaya Ti'en Yoga Therapy

 In an interview with Indian filmmaker, Rajiv Mehrotra, Desikachar spoke of how there are two yogic paths...
 “One is the path of information, and the other is that of transformation.
 With information, we can communicate to thousands of people.
 With transformation, it is like surgery where one dr cannot do surgery for a thousand people.
 When it comes to transformation, there is a need for one-to-one contact.
 For example, if I have to teach somebody who has a faith in God, I have to honor the person.
 If I have to teach somebody else who has no faith in God, we have to respect that person’s view.
 If I insist, ‘you must believe in God’, we have no connection.
 That’s why for transformation to happen there should be an intimate relationship between the aspirant and the provider.

-Does Yoga therapy replace other treatment plans or therapy?
+Does Yoga Therapy replace other treatment plans or therapy?

 YT does not diagnose, or replace any other treatment, but rather complements and works alongside existing health care plans.
 YT provides individuals with personalised practices, yogic tools, and a deeper understanding of yoga to help individuals self-regulate at any given time.

-Does Yoga therapy focus on the physical body alone?
+Does Yoga Therapy focus on the physical body alone?

 YT is a multi-dimensional, holistic approach that delves into every aspect of a person’s being.
 Physical, mental and emotional.
 Working from the subtle to the physical, and the physical to the subtle.